gwdistsys18/dist-sys-practice/Round2 Note Dec.9 .md

 11. DynamoDB， is used to manage NoSQL Database.
 12. Lambda.
 13. Kinesis can dilivery stream to S3.
 So that S3 can use to store data.
-14. Athena, query data in S3
+14. Athena, query data in S3.
+15. In bulid this app, we use a lot of Amazon service and link them together